 Class attendance is strongly advised.
-If you are not in class, you will still be held responsible for being aware of announcement made in class.
-The instructor cannot respond to email asking to repeat information presented in class or on the syllabus.
+There will be announcements made in class regarding exams, course material, research participation, etc. If you are not in class, you will still be held responsible for being aware of these announcements.
+The instructor cannot respond to emails asking to repeat information presented in class or on the syllabus.